Surface Tension

 Technique:

-plasma or rear-projection screen, computerised surveillance system, custom-made software
+Plasma or rear-projection screen, computerised surveillance system, custom-made software

 Dimensions: